samuong1/FinalNvidiaProject/README.md

 extract specific details and features of the objects, which allows it to detect desired objects in new images.

 In this case, DetectNet is trained on five object classes: "bomb", "handgun", "knife", "rifle", and "shotgun".
 All images were pulled from Open Images Dataset: https://storage.googleapis.com/openimages/web/index.html.
-If you want to retrain the model, see "Running this project" below.
+If you want to retrain the model, see "Running This Project" below.

 ## Requirements to Run